Best DJ Software For Beginners in 2024

 Best entry-level controller: Pioneer DJ DDJ-FLX4

-This is without doubt rekordbox DJ’s biggest pull and should be a consideration when you’re choosing your first software.
+This is, without doubt, rekordbox DJ’s biggest pull and should be a consideration when you’re choosing your first software.

 Its mixer is pretty simple and includes all the features you’d expect – three-band EQ (low, mid and high), a dual-band filter per channel, which cuts out low or high frequencies depending on which way you turn it, and a gain knob for each channel, too.